airctic/icevision/README.md

                     annot_parser=WheatAnnotationParser)
 ```

-The `.parse` method will run the parser over all data points, grouping all images that share the same `id`.
+The `.parse` method will run the parser over all data points, grouping all images that share the same `id`
 By default it returns two lists of `Records` with a 0.8/0.2 `train/validation` split

 ```python